Financial Innovation and Financial Intermediation: Evidence from Credit Default Swaps

 65 Pages Posted: 14 Jan 2019 Last revised: 9 Aug 2019

 Date Written: January 14, 2019

-We study the influence of credit default swaps (CDS) on the intermediation of the bond issuance process.
-After CDS initiation, corporate bond underwriting fees are lower due to the hedging opportunities CDS provide to investors.
-Participation increases for bond offerings by investors facing risk-based regulatory requirements, underwriting fees decline more for riskier issuers and illiquid bonds for which the ability to hedge with CDS is more valuable, and the underwriting quality remains unchanged.
+We study the influence of credit default swaps (CDS) initiation and trading on the intermediation of the bond issuance process.
+After CDS initiation, corporate bond underwriting fees paid by CDS firms decline by 12-28% (8-20 basis points).
+Underwriting fees decline more for riskier issuers and illiquid bonds for which the ability to hedge with CDS is more valuable.
+In bond offerings, participation by investors facing risk-based regulatory requirements increases after CDS initiation.
 Our evidence suggests that CDS-driven innovations in risk sharing contribute to the transactional efficiency of the market by reducing the financial intermediation costs of placing bonds.

 Keywords: Credit default swaps; Financial innovation; Financial intermediation; Underwriting fees; Issuance costs; Corporate bonds; Hedging credit risk; Transaction costs; Bond Ownership